AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

-We use a preregistered regression model to test our second hypothesis pertaining to the differential impacts of LLM augmentation on forecasters with varying skill levels..
-The dependent variable in this model, representing forecasting accuracy, is denoted as \( Y \).
-The independent variables in our model include: \( T1 \), representing the LLM superforecasting augmentation treatment group; \( T2 \), signifying the LLM augmentation treatment group with introduced bias; and \( S \), indicating the high skill group among the forecasters.
-Crucially, the model integrates interaction terms \( \beta_4 (T1 \cdot S) \) and \( \beta_5 (T2 \cdot S) \).
-These terms allow us to directly examine the interaction effect between the LLM augmentation (both with and without bias) and the forecasters' skill level.
+We use a preregistered regression model to test our second hypothesis pertaining to the potential differential impacts of LLM augmentation on forecasters of varying skill levels.
+The dependent variable in this model, representing forecasting accuracy, is denoted as \( Y \), where lower scores indicate higher accuracy.
+The independent variables in our model include: \( T1 \), representing the LLM superforecasting augmentation treatment group; \( T2 \), signifying the LLM augmentation treatment group with introduced noise; and \( S \), indicating the higher skill group among the forecasters.
+The model integrates interaction terms \( \beta_4 (T1 \cdot S) \) and \( \beta_5 (T2 \cdot S) \).
+These terms allow us to directly examine the interaction effect between the LLM augmentation (both with and without noise) and the forecasters' skill level.
 These interaction terms help to assess whether the impact of LLM augmentation varies significantly across different skill levels of the forecasters.
 The regression model is given by:

-Consistent with our previous finding, we observed significant treatment effects for both the treatment condition variables, which are associated with an increase in accuracy, as indicated by their negative coefficients, which are statistically significant (Treatment: \( b = -0.24, p < .001 \); Treatment (Bias): \( b = -0.24, p < .001 \)).
-Furthermore, having been categorized as a high-skill forecaster was positively correlated with increased accuracy, with the skill dummy showing a significant negative coefficient (\( b = -0.10, p = .025 \)), suggesting that individuals categorized as higher skill are indeed more accurate in their forecasts of the main task.
-However, we do not find statistically significant results for the main hypothesis test, i.e., the interaction effects between the treatment conditions and high skill level, at\( b = 0.09, p = .103 \) for the superforecasting LLM augmentation condition and \( b = 0.05, p = .383 \)) for the biased LLM augmentation condition.
-This indicates a lack of evidence to support the hypothesis that the effect of the treatment on accuracy has distinct effects based on the forecasting skill level of the participants.
+We do not find statistically significant results for the main hypothesis test, i.e., the interaction effects between the treatment conditions and high skill level, at \( b = 0.004, p = .951 \) for the superforecasting LLM augmentation condition and \( b = 0.001, p = .985 \) for the noisy LLM augmentation condition.
+This indicates a clear lack of evidence to support the hypothesis that the effect of the treatment on accuracy has distinct effects based on the forecasting skill level of the participants.
 As such, we are unable to reject the second hypothesis.
 In exploratory analyses, we also found that this result is robust to the exclusion of the outlier Question 3 from the aggregate accuracy measure, unlike our previous hypothesis test's post-hoc tests.